thomashan/remote-kvm-slides/docs/customer-validation/2024-09-16-questions.md

 # Set the stage for the interview
 * Clearly explain the intention of the interview
 * How long the interview will take
+* All questions related to non-cloud infrastructure

 # Customer discovery questions
+## General
+* When was the last time non-cloud IT infrastructure had an outage?
+Non-cloud IT infra includes PC, servers, routers and switches, kiosk, POS, ATM.
+* Walk me through what happened in your world when the outage happened.
+* What was the cause of the outage?
+* How long did it take to recover from the outage?
+* Who takes care of outages?
+* What would be the benefit to the organisation if the pain points could be addressed.
+* Can I get in contact with those people?

+## Crowdstrike
 * Were you affected by the Crowdstrike incident on 19/07/2024?

-* How do you usually deal with PC/kiosk/POS (node) outages?
-* Who takes care of the node outage(s), and how long did it take to remediate the outage?
-* Talk to me through the last time node outage happened?
+## Tech
+* How is the infrastructure monitored?
+And what is the pain point?
+* How is security breaches detected?
+And what is the pain point?

+## Follow on
-* Are you available for follow on customer validation interview?
+* Are you available for follow-on validation interviews?
-* Who else in the organisation can help?

 # Customer validation questions
 * What is the cost of remediation, and what is the impact on the business while remediation is being done?